“She may not look like much, but she's got it where it counts, kid. I've made a lot of special modifications myself.”

 Case closed, right?

-There is a contingent of people who think that the inspiration for this stage of the design was drawn from the French comic Valérian and Laureline, covered in some detail in my essay on that subject.
+Firstly it's worth noting that there's a contingent of people who think that the inspiration for this stage of the design was drawn from the XB982 ship from the French comic Valérian and Laureline (covered in some detail in my essay on that subject).

 In summary: it's certainly possible given that Joe Johnston was a fan of the artist; nevertheless I personally remain somewhat skeptical.
 The Valérian design is quite different, and just because you can put the two next to one another and have it look vaguely similar does not indicate actual inspiration.